 Thanksgiving is a holiday loved by many people, and here at CBCI there is no exception.
 Hosting this holiday can be stressful for a variety of reasons, especially for the average home cook.
 Cooking for a large group and multitasking in the kitchen is a very difficult thing to accomplish.
 We would like to share 5 tips for hosting Thanksgiving to make your job a lot easier.

 Make a detailed menu, grocery list, and schedule

 The hardest thing for any cook is staying on task and not getting overwhelmed in the kitchen.
 Making a grocery list before you go shopping helps you to stay focused in the store; in addition you won’t forget anything.
-A menu ensures that you have everything for traditional Thanksgiving meal, but also reminds of what needs to be done.
+A menu ensures that you have everything for a traditional Thanksgiving meal, but also reminds one of what needs to be done.
 Of course, a schedule is the most helpful so you know exactly what to do and when to do it.
 This ensures dinner is finished at a reasonable time for guests.

 Don’t do it alone

 Ask guests to pitch in to bring a cooked meal to add to your Thanksgiving meal.
 This can be a learning experience especially if they bring something not so traditional.
-Ask friends and family members to come over early and help with the cooking process, you shouldn’t have to be in the kitchen alone all day.
+Ask friends and family members to come over early and help with the cooking process You shouldn’t have to be in the kitchen alone all day.
 And of course the easiest option, if you don’t feel comfortable cooking something, buy it!